tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 In PROV-O, a `bdqffdq:DataQualityReport` and a `bdqffdq:DataResource` may be represented as `prov:Entity` instances.
 An execution of a Test implementation may be represented as a `prov:Activity`, and a `bdqffdq:Mechanism` (or an agent operating a mechanism) may be represented as a `prov:Agent`.
 The relationships between these entities can be represented using PROV properties such as `prov:wasGeneratedBy`, `prov:used`, and `prov:wasAssociatedWith`.

 A `bdqffdq:Response` produced by a Test can be related to PROV-O through the use of `prov:wasGeneratedBy` to relate a `bdqffdq:Response` to the `prov:Activity` that produced it, and through the use of `prov:used` to relate that `prov:Activity` to the `bdqffdq:Specification` that it used.
-This allows the provenance of a `bdqffdq:Response` to be traced back to the particular Test specification that was executed and the software mechanism that executed it, with the ability to add additional metadata about the provenance beyond the scope of the Fittness For Use Framework ontology.
+This allows the provenance of a `bdqffdq:Response` to be traced back to the particular Test specification that was executed and the software mechanism that executed it, with the ability to add additional metadata about the provenance beyond the scope of the Fitness For Use Framework ontology.

 The above is intended only as a simple exploration of how some of the core concepts of the Fitness For Use Framework could be related to PROV-O.